xfleezy/eventflow/README.md

 ## Video sample
 Video sample contains continuous estimation of event-based optical flow for outdoor_day, indoor_day and outdoor_night scenes.

+## Training
+Before the training process, you need to download datasets from https://daniilidis-group.github.io/mvsec/.
+The data takes up to about 30 GB.
+For efficient data reading, you need to convert data into event images and grayscale images then save them in the ./data.

 ## Authors
 Zhuoyan Li, Jiawei Shen